WhaleOTE/Steam-Status-Tracker/README.md

 1. Open the script file `steam_status_tracker.py` in a text editor.

-2. Locate the following lines and replace the placeholder values with your actual API key and Steam IDs:
+2. Locate the following lines and replace the placeholder values with your Steam API key and Steam IDs:

     ```python
     API_KEY = 'YOUR_API_KEY'